What's in the service?

 - Godly Play is offered during our 9 am and 11:30 am worship services.
 Godly Play is a creative re-telling of the Bible stories that encourages children to explore the stories for themselves.
 At the opening of worship children meet in the back of the Sanctuary and are lead downstairs by a door person to the Children's Chapel.
 They are led back upstairs in time to join their family for the Eucharist.
 More information can be found here.

 - The Wiggle Room is a space just off of the sanctuary.
 The room has a glass wall and a speaker so that those in the room can still see and hear worship.
-There are toys rocking chairs and is a great place for nursing mothers or parents who want to watch their kids play as they participate in worship.
+There are toys and rocking chairs, and it's a great place for nursing mothers or parents who want to watch their kids play as they participate in worship.

 - Busy boxes can be found in the main entry way by the main doors.
 They are pencil boxes filled with quiet activities for children to play with during worship.
 Some item in the boxes include finger puppets, toy cars, coloring pages, and small puzzles.